nmr-cnbch/CCR_scripts/README.md

 ---

 ### Citation:
-If you use those scripts please cite:
+If you use these scripts please cite: